mrWheel/SPAmanager/README.md

-# DisplayManager Library
+# SPAmanager Library

-The `DisplayManager` library provides a simple and efficient way to manage Single Page dynamic web pages in Arduino and PlatformIO projects.
+The `SPAmanager` library provides a simple and efficient way to manage Single Page dynamic web pages in Arduino and PlatformIO projects.
 It abstracts the complexities of handling web content, allowing you to focus on your core application logic.

 ## Features